kdoore/1335GitBook/function-populategradientgrid.md

 ```

 ###Program using PopulateGradientGrid
-In the code example project below,
+In the code example project below, the following code shows how we call the new function:  So, basic
 PShape[][] shapeMatrix = PopulateGradientGrid( rows, cols, cellSize);